-The following exhibits illustrate the compatibility factors which are the basis for the MCAS Camp Pendleton compatibility maps included in Chapter 3.
+The following exhibits illustrate the compatibility factors which are the basis for the MCAS Miramar compatibility maps included in Chapter 3.

-- ➤ MCP-1 and MCP-2, Airport Features and Airport Diagram Reflect major features of MCAS Camp Pendleton. - ▶ MCP-3, Airport Activity Data Reflect maximum mission aircraft activity data. - ▶ MCP-4, Airport Environs Reflect land use designations and jurisdictions. - ► MCP-5, Airport Aerial-An aerial photo depicting and airport and environs. - ▶ MCP-6, Compatibility Data: Noise The mapped noise contours represent the maximum mission of 176,200 annual operations, as presented in the AICUZ.
-These operations consist primarily of helicopters and some fixed-wing aircraft.
-The flight tracks for helicopter and fixed-wing traffic patterns also are shown on the map to indicate the approximate areas commonly overflown by aircraft arriving, departing, or engaging in closed-circuit flight training at MCAS Camp Pendleton.
-The noise contours are for the most part contained within MCB Camp Pendleton.
-The CNEL 60 dB contour extends slightly into the U.S. Naval Weapons Station Fallbrook Annex, an adjacent Naval installation on the east side of Camp Pendleton.
-High terrain zones (penetrations of the FAR Part 77 surfaces) are shown as well - ▶ MCP-7, Compatibility Data: Safety Fixed-wing and helicopter traffic patterns are shown in conjunction with the AICUZ CZ I, CZ III, APZ I, and APZ II.
-The TZ is based upon low-altitude flight track locations provided by military personnel. - ➤ MCP-8, Compatibility Data: Airspace Protection The Federal Aviation Regulations Part 77 airspace surfaces depict the areas which should be kept free of obstructions.
+MIR-1 and MIR-2, Airport Features and Airport Diagram - Reflect major features of MCAS Miramar.

+- ► MIR-3 and MIR-4, Airport Activity Data and Noise Contours Reflect maximum mission aircraft activity data and the resulting noise contours. - ► MIR-5, Airport Environs Contains land use information for the jurisdictions in the vicinity of MCAS Miramar. - ► MIR-6 and MIR-7A-H, Existing and Planned Land Use Information Graphically depicts the land use designations from each of the local agencies within the airport influence area. - ► MIR-8, Airport Aerial An aerial photo depicting the Airport and its environs. - ► MIR-9, Compatibility Data: Noise The mapped noise contours represent the maximum mission of 112,242 annual operations, as presented in the AICUZ.
+These operations consist of approximately 70% fixed-wing aircraft and 30% helicopters.
+The flight tracks for fixed-wing and helicopter traffic patterns also are shown on the map to indicate the approximate areas commonly overflown by aircraft arriving, departing, or engaging in closed-circuit flight training at the Airport.
+High terrain zones (penetrations of the FAR Part 77 surfaces) are shown as well. - ► MIR-10, Compatibility Data: Safety Fixed-wing and helicopter traffic patterns are shown in conjunction with the AICUZ CZ, APZ I, and APZ II.
+The TZ is based upon low-altitude flight track locations depicted in the AICUZ. - ► MIR-11, Compatibility Data: Airspace Protection The Federal Aviation Regulations Part 77 airspace surfaces depict the areas which should be kept free of obstructions.
 These areas should be protected for the safe and efficient use of navigable airspace by aircraft.

 In addition to the primary, approach, transitional, horizontal, and conical surfaces, the FAR Part 77 standards for military airports define an outer horizontal surface.
-Because the elevation of this surface is more than 200 feet above the ground level in most locations and also extends beyond the limits of where FAA notification of new construction is required, locations beneath the outer horizontal surface that are outside the FAA notification area have been excluded from the AIA (see Policy 3.5.2 in Chapter 3).
+Because the elevation of this surface is more than 200 feet above the ground level in most locations and also extends beyond the limits of where FAA notification of new construction is required, locations beneath the outer horizontal surface that are outside the FAA notification area have been excluded from the airport influence area (see Policy 3.5.2 in Chapter 3).

-▶ MCP-9, Compatibility Data: Overflight - Two distinct overflight zones are shown; the overflight notification area and the overflight-related real estate disclosure area.
-The overflight notification area applies to locations where aircraft fly at less than 1,500' above ground level.
+► MIR-12, Compatibility Data: Overflight - Two distinct overflight zones are shown; the overflight notification area and the overflight-related real estate disclosure area.
+The overflight notification area applies to locations where fixed-wing aircraft fly at less than 3,000' above ground level and/or helicopters fly at less than 1,500' above ground level.
 The overflight-related real estate disclosure area encompasses areas where aircraft fly at less than 5,000' above mean sea level.
 Areas which are subject to the Overflight Notification document requirement also are subject to Real Estate Disclosure documents.

-GENERAL INFORMATIONa
+GENERAL INFORMATION

-➤ Airport Ownership: U.S. Marine Corps
+- ► Airport Ownership: U.S. Navy

-➤ Year Opened: 1942
+- ▶ Year Opened: 1943

-Property Size: 410 acres (fee title) Airport Classification: Military
+- ► Property Size: 23,000 acres (fee title)

+- ► Airport Classification: Military

-➤ Airport Elevation: 78 ft.
-MSL (estimated)b
+- ► Airport Elevation: 478 ft.
+MSL (estimated)

-RUNWAY/TAXIWAY DESIGN b
+RUNWAY/TAXIWAY DESIGN